-The rest of the history of Lochiel, Dr Cameron, and his brother the minister, I have given in the Prince's escape.
+The rest of the history of Lochiel, doctor Cameron, and his brother the minister, I have given in the Prince's escape.
 The other gentlemen all got safe aboard.
-Lochiel got safe to France, and was there made a Colonel of 1000 men, which he enjoyed to his death, in September 1748, when it was given to Sir Hector M'Lean, who, as afore mentioned, was so long confined in Newgate.
-Dr Cameron was wounded at Culloden by a musket bullet, which entered near the elbow, (having his arm up) and went along the arm, and then out at the opposite shoulder.
+Lochiel got safe to France, and was there made a colonel of 1000 men, which he enjoyed. to his death, in September, 1748, when it was given to sir Hector M'Lean, who, as aforementioned, was so long confined in Newgate.
+Doctor Cameron was wounded at Culloden by a musket bullet, which entered near the elbow, (having his arm up) and went along the arm, and then out at the opposite shoulder.